jadijadi/lpic1book/content/1013_change_runlevels_and_shutdown_or_reboot_system.md

 # Default runlevel.
 The runlevels used by RHS are:
 #   0 - halt (Do NOT set initdefault to this)
-#   1 - Single user mode
+#   1 - Single-user mode
 #   2 - Multiuser, without NFS (The same as 3, if you do not have networking)
 #   3 - Full multiuser mode
 #   4 - unused